UniversalTze/CoughOverflow/README.md

 # CoughOverflow
-Cough Overflow is a backend webserver use to handle client requests.
+Cough Overflow is a backend REST API webserver that handles client requests.

 Tech stack includes:
 - Backend built in python using FastAPI framework.